mongodb/docs-compass/source/includes/starting-compass-paste-string.rst

       hosted on |service|, see :manual:`Connection String URI Format
       </reference/connection-string>`.

-   .. step:: Optional.
+   .. step:: (Optional).
 Name your connection.

       Use the name field to enter a name for your connection.
 If you do not specify a name, Compass uses the cluster's hostname as the the connection name.

-   .. step:: Optional.
+   .. step:: (Optional).
 Choose a color for your connection.

       Use the color drop-down menu to select a label color for your connection.
 When you activate a connection, the label color is the